Northwest Airlines fleet: Final fleet

 As part of a major fleet renewal program, Northwest introduced a simplified new paint scheme and logo in 2003, emphasizing its callsign (NWA).
 The airline replaced its McDonnell Douglas DC-10 airliners with the Airbus A330.
 Its first Airbus A330-300, used initially for European flights, arrived on August 6, 2003.
 Northwest also flew the longer ranged and slightly shorter A330-200 on some trans-Pacific flights, within the Orient, and on some trans-Atlantic routes.
 The majority of Northwest's flights between North America and Europe were flown in Airbus A330s.
 (Northwest became the largest owner and flier of A330s in the world.)
 Northwest Airlines also possessed the youngest trans-Atlantic fleet of any North American or European airline.
 Northwest Airlines also began flying reconfigured Boeing 757-200 airliners on some of its European flights carrying fewer passengers.
 Northwest was one of only two passenger airlines in the United States to fly the Boeing 747-400, with the only other one being United Airlines.
 One Boeing 747-400 originally destined to fly for Northwest Airlines was sold to United Airlines which was in service until United retired its 747 fleet in 2017.

 Northwest was looking for manufacturers to discuss the replacement of their 100, 110 and 125 seat McDonnell Douglas DC-9 aircraft, with an average age of 35 years.

 In January 2008, Northwest advised its pilots that the airline planned to cut its fleet of 92 DC-9s to 68 by the end of 2008.
 Northwest stated that pilot jobs will not be reduced, as they would hire approximately 200–250 pilots by the end of 2008.
 On April 23, 2008, due to soaring fuel costs from $1.85 in the first quarter of 2007 to $2.77 in the first quarter of 2008, Northwest announced that an additional 15 to 20 aircraft would be removed from its fleet by the end of 2009.
 The grounded aircraft included ten or so DC-9s, with the balance of the 15 to 20 being a mix of 10 Boeing 757s and 4 Airbus A320s.

 The airline's average fleet age was 18.5 years by the end of 2009.
 The Boeing customer code for Northwest Airlines was 7x7-x51 (i.e. 747-451).

-As of October 29, 2008, at the time of the merger, Northwest Airlines' fleet consisted of the following aircraft:
+As of October 29, 2008, at the time of the merger with Delta, Northwest Airlines' fleet consisted of the following aircraft: